Over the years, some of Europe’s brightest young stars have been crowned the Golden Boy.

 Current club: Atletico Madrid

-The most recent winner of the award, Joao Felix was honoured for his impressive breakthrough season with Benfica, scoring 15 goals and recording seven assists in 26 Primeira Liga matches during 2018/19.
+Joao Felix was honoured for his impressive breakthrough season with Benfica, scoring 15 goals and recording seven assists in 26 Primeira Liga matches during 2018/19.

-His performances saw Felix earn his Portugal debut in the Uefa Nations League, starting in the semi-final win over Switzerland, with four more appearances coming since.
+His performances saw Felix earn his Portugal debut in the Uefa Nations League, starting in the semi-final win over Switzerland, with 15 more appearances coming since.
 After the mini-tournament ended, Felix secured his move to Atletico Madrid and like De Ligt, the 21-year-old has not yet lived up to the high expectations placed on him but he’s getting there.